 This client was developing digital assessment items in Excel.
 We picked up, revised, and authored new assessment items and all associated metadata in this spreadsheet that ended up totalling more than 1 million active cells!

 A major publisher contracted with ePP to repurpose legacy content for their new literature program.
 This spreadsheet is the course creation spreadsheet that we created to map the legacy content to a new framework and tag assessment to remediation assets.

 Our clients know the breadth and depth of our digital authoring experience, and they often call upon us when they have unwieldy-to-most spreadsheets.
 This sample demonstrates our facility building spreadsheets that tag and correlate thousands of assets to various categories and levels of metadata.

-Proprietary System Authoring
+Proprietary and Off-the-shelf System Authoring

 We were called upon to create thousands of Learning Village lesson plans for many clients, disciplines, and grade levels over a span of just a few years.
 Given the complexity of the editorial process and the workflow—creating Word templates, HTML, and XML files, with images, icons, text, and links—we developed our own proprietary authoring system: ELVIS, ePP’s Learning Village Implementation System.